agentauth/agentauth/README.md

 # Pull out credential values to use in a login flow
 username = credential.username
 password = credential.password
-totp_code = credential.totp()  # If there is a TOTP secret, this returns the current TOTP code
+totp_code = credential.totp()  # If there is a TOTP secret, this returns the current code
 ```

 ## To Do